DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringApi.md

     )

     filterQuery := "filterQuery_example" // string | The search query for security signals. (optional)
-    filterFrom := Get-Date // time.Time | The minimum timestamp for requested security signals. (optional) filterTo := Get-Date // time.Time | The maximum timestamp for requested security signals. (optional) sort := datadog.SecurityMonitoringSignalsSort{} // SecurityMonitoringSignalsSort | The order of the security signals in results. (optional) pageCursor := "pageCursor_example" // string | A list of results using the cursor provided in the previous query. (optional) pageLimit := 987 // int32 | The maximum number of security signals in the response. (optional) (default to 10)
+    filterFrom := time.Now() // time.Time | The minimum timestamp for requested security signals. (optional)
+    filterTo := time.Now() // time.Time | The maximum timestamp for requested security signals. (optional)
+    sort := *datadog.NewSecurityMonitoringSignalsSort() // SecurityMonitoringSignalsSort | The order of the security signals in results. (optional) pageCursor := "pageCursor_example" // string | A list of results using the cursor provided in the previous query. (optional) pageLimit := 987 // int32 | The maximum number of security signals in the response. (optional) (default to 10)